AlexCue987/konsumers/README.md

 * Practical library designed to solve real-world problems.
 * Pure Kotlin.
 * Improves performance by doing less sequence iterations and less transformations.
-* A rich set of filtering, mapping, and other transformations.
+* A rich set of transformations, beyond basic filters and mappings.
-* Easy to use and etend.
+* Easy to use and extend.

 ## Basics